animikhaich/animikhaich/README.md

 # 🧐 About Me

 Hi there!
 My name is Animikh and I'm a graduate student pursuing my MS in Artificial Intelligence at Boston University.
-As a passionate coder and builder of intelligent systems, I am currently associated with two labs at Boston University: [BIT Lab](https://www.leedokyun.com/bitlab.html) and [H2X Lab](https://eshed1.github.io/).
+As a passionate coder and builder of intelligent systems, I am currently associated with two labs @ BU: [BIT Lab](https://www.leedokyun.com/bitlab.html) and [H2X Lab](https://eshed1.github.io/).

 My research interests lie in the fields of Generative AI, Autonomous Systems, Scene Understanding, and Self-Supervised Learning.
 With my previous industry experience in building real-time video analytics solutions and leading a team of engineers, I am well-equipped to tackle challenging projects and bring my ideas to life.